JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Debounce the input and only make a request after 300 ms have passed of no changes to the query #DONE
 ##### [Custom debounce](https://sugandsingh5566.medium.com/mastering-throttle-and-debounce-functions-in-react-native-with-javascript-a03965240829) or we will use lodash.
 For now i am thinking using lodash
 - Search spotify tracks #DONE
-- Style the search results
+- Style the search results #DONE
 - Add the close single result button inside of the component itself #DONE
 - Add tracks to library from the search results #DONE
 - Search results will be styled similar to spotify, small rows with small images of containers #DONE